Faculty & Staff

 My scholarship is best described as social history, although there is plenty of political and religious history in it as well.
-My research and writing have dealt with nineteenth century Europe, and primarily Germany, although I have made occasional forays into the eighteenth and twentieth centuries and to other parts of the continent.
+Much of the writing deals with nineteenth century Europe, and primarily Germany, although I have made occasional forays into the eighteenth and twentieth centuries and to other parts of the continent.
 One important focus of my work has been the history of religion.
 My first book, Popular Catholicism in Nineteenth Century Germany (1984), was about popular religion, its social context, and its political ramifications.
 The essay “Kirchengeschichte or the Social and Cultural History of Religion?”
 Neue Politische Literature 43 (1998): 13-35, sums up my more recent thoughts on the topic.

 Another central element of my scholarship has been the study of popular politics.
 One strand of this work involves the mathematical analysis of elections, the chief results of which, a study of general elections in Germany from 1871 to the First World War, was published as The Kaiser’s Voters: Electors and Elections in Imperial Germany(1997).
 Less forbidding and more extensive has been my work on the revolution of 1848.
 This began with a history of that revolution in western Germany: Rhineland Radicals: The Democratic Movement and the Revolution of 1848-1849 (1991).
 I followed this up with a history of the 1848 revolutions in all of Europe, The European Revolutions, 1848-1851 (1994).
 A second, revised edition of this book appeared in 2005.
 A further follow up was a general history of Europe in the age of the French Revolution, Revolutionary Europe: 1780-1850(2000).
 A second edition of that book is in preparation and should be appearing in 2017 with Taylor & Francis, a subsidiary of Routledge.
 In one of my forays into the twentieth century, I applied the insights from the study of the 1848 revolution to consider the East German uprising of 1953.
 See the recent works list below.